 If your search is for a Linux distribution that is free, has enterprise-class quality, and still community-driven, you should look no further than the CentOS.
 It is one of the best Linux distros out there.

 CentOS is a compatible rebuild of the Red Hat Enterprise Linux.
-This means you get a community-developed Linux distro with full compliance with Red Hat’s redistribution requirements.
-In a nutshell, CentOS is simply a Red Hat Linux excluding certification and support.
+It means you get a community-developed Linux distro with full compliance with Red Hat’s redistribution requirements.
+In a nutshell, CentOS is a Red Hat Linux excluding certification and support.
 Are these enough reasons to test drive CentOS?
-I’m definitely thrilled and in!

 Like any other Linux distribution, the best way to test drive CentOS is by using a Live USB drive.
 Therefore, start by beginning to download an ISO image.

 Before heading to the download, let me quickly brief about the two different ISO variants available at the official site.

 CentOS ISO downloads are available in two different variations – Minimal ISO and DVD ISO.
 So what are these?
 The Minimal ISO image download size is less than a GB.
 Therefore, you can use a 1GB USB drive to create the installation media.
 During the installation process, more packages are downloaded and installed.
 Therefore, this is the best option if you have a fast network connection on the computer where you will be installing CentOS.